 Furthermore, influencing and persuasion are critical skills in any industry or profession.
 By developing your personal impact skills, you can become a more effective communicator and influencer, which can lead to greater success in your career.

-As former McKinsey consultants and interview experts, we have specialized in getting our candidates into McKinsey.
+As former McKinsey consultants and the highest-rated consulting interview experts, we have specialized in getting our candidates into McKinsey.
 We can help you by

 - tailoring your resume and cover letter to meet McKinsey’s standards

 - showing you how to pass the McKinsey Imbellus Solve Game

 - showing you how to ace McKinsey interviews and the PEI with our video academy.
 In this academy, we simulate and debrief real PEI interviews with average and strong performers.